Environmental Learning Center

 Originally from Georgia, Brittany earned a B.S. in Biology from the University of Georgia.
 She went on to manage a luxury hotel in Jekyll Island State Park, where she enjoyed engaging with guests and sharing her knowledge of the area’s natural beauty.
 In her free time, she earned her basic scuba certification and volunteered with Adopt-a-Wetland, conducting water quality testing.

 Her love of the water brought her to Vero Beach, where she continued to manage hotels before joining the ELC family.
-At ELC, Brittany works at the welcome center, providing information about the campus and activities while assisting with the volunteer program.
-She spends her free time outdoors- walking trails and at the beach.
+Brittany works in the ELC Welcome Center, providing information about the campus and our many activities.
+She is a valued leader in ELC’s robust volunteer and membership programs.
+She spends her free time outdoors, walking trails and at the beach.

 Community Engagement Coordinator